-This guideline was originally approved by NAWAC on 27 April 2000 and has since been updated.
 This guideline is not a legal interpretation of the Animal Welfare Act 1999.
-It is anticipated that this guideline will be updated from time to time in light of experience gained by NAWAC during its deliberations.
+It is anticipated that this guideline will be updated from time to time as a result of new technologies and in light of experience gained by NAWAC during its deliberations.